asyncapi/template-for-generator-templates/_README.md

 Make sure it is easy to try out the template and check what it generates.
 Instructions for CLI and Docker should be easy to use; just copy/paste to the terminal.
 In other words, you should always make sure to have ready to use docker-compose set up so the user can quickly check how generated code behaves.
 -->

 This template must be used with the AsyncAPI Generator.
-All available options on how to generate output are available [here](https://github.com/asyncapi/generator/).
+You can find all available options [here](https://github.com/asyncapi/generator/).

 ### CLI